samualtnorman/hackmud-script-manager/README.md

     - Subscript names and db methods are verified.
     - All references to preprocessor syntax functions not being called are turned into arrow function wrappers e.g. `let debug = #D;` -> `let debug = v => #D(v);`.
     - `_SECLEVEL` is replaced with a number (`0` to `4`) representing the seclevel of the script.
-    - when `export`s are present in the script, it becomes a script that returns an object of the `export`ed values.
+    - When `export`s are present in the script, it becomes a script that returns an object of the `export`ed values.
         - `_EXPORTS` becomes an array of the names of the exported values.
 - And Other Weird Fixes
     - Like `.__proto__` and `.prototype` are converted to `["__proto__"]` and `["prototype"]`.